tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

 $ sudo apt-get install libssl-dev libreadline-dev
 ```

-run `make clean` if you have already tried to compile ruby
+run `make clean` if you have already tried to compile Ruby
 before and got warnings about not installed extensions
 (because corresponding dev packages were not installed).